pitzcarraldo/reduxible/README.md

 An object to set up the environment.
 All types are boolean, and the default value is false.

 * `server`: A flag to determine a location for the instance, server or client.
-If this flag is true, Reduxible instance will work for server.
+If this flag is true, the Reduxible instance will work for the server.
 * `development`: A flag to determine an environment.
 If this flag is true, some development functions will be activated. (like Webpack Dev Server, DevTools, etc.)
-* `universal`: A flag to determine whether it is an Universal Application or not.
+* `universal`: A flag to determine whether it is a Universal Application or not.
 If this flag is true, some universal functions will be enabled.
 If you want to make this Application to Single Page Application, set this to false.
 * `hashHistory`: Use hashHistory when this is true.
 It will work only universal is false.
 (Only for Single Page Application.)
 * `devTools`: A flag to determine whether to use Redux Dev Tools or not.
-Thin flag only works in development environment.
+Thin flag only works in the development environment.

 ##### `container: component`

-A React Component that makes a html layout.
+A React Component that makes a HTML layout.
 This returns elements like `<html>...</html>`

 ##### `errorContainer: component`